Prenetics, Prudential, and others launch Project Screen - a non-profit initiative providing a WHO-approved solution to get tested and diagnosed for COVID-19 from home in Hong Kong

-Project Screen, driven by the duty of responsibility to expand COVID-19 testing, signifies a collective response and commitment to the increased need for COVID-19 screening in the community, and have set out to make RT-PCR testing easy, safe and accurate.
-The high-impact non-profit initiative provides a WHO-approved RT-PCR testing (gold standard) solution to fight COVID-19 and is backed by philanthropic and operational support from the consortium:
+Project Screen is driven by a duty of responsibility, to signify a collective response and commitment to the increased need for testing in the community.
+Project Screen has set out to make RT-PCR COVID-19 testing easy, safe and accurate.

 Transparent Pricing.
 Zero Profit

-Project Screen, in efforts to provide everyone in the community accessibility to WHO-approved RT-PCR COVID-19 testing, is operating to only cover costs with zero profit.
-The costs of HKD $985 per testing kit are the result of the sample collection (HKD $53), the delivery fee (HKD $30), the sample pick-up fee (HKD $130), the operational costs (HKD $257), the health professional oversight (HKD $50) and the credit card transaction fees (HKD $36).
+Project Screen, in efforts to provide everyone in the community accessibility to WHO-approved RT-PCR COVID-19 testing is operating to only cover costs with zero profit.
+Full transparent pricing is listed below in HKD:

 HKD $300 Subsidy, for up to 30,000 Healthcare Workers, by Prudential Hong Kong